 Third parties' rights

-If the insolvency administrators can prove that the transaction damaged the company's assets (see above, Challenging pre-insolvency transactions) and occurred in the previous two years, the relevant property is recoverable from third parties.
+If the insolvency administrators can prove that the transaction damaged the company's assets (see above, Challenging pre-insolvency transactions) and occurred in the previous two years, the relevant property or asset is recoverable from third parties.

 Carrying on business during insolvency

 Regulation (EC) 1346/2000 on insolvency proceedings (Insolvency Regulation) applies in Spain.
 Spain is also a member of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on Cross-Border Insolvency 1997 and the Insolvency Act incorporates this.